msiebuhr/jujutsu-link/README.md

 Jujutsu Link
 ============

-I've grown quite used to having (`git link
+I've grown quite used to having [`git link
-<something>`)[https://github.com/msiebuhr/git-link] around when needing to
+<something>`](https://github.com/msiebuhr/git-link) around when needing to
-point to something in git repository, and was missing that in `jj`.
+point to something in git repository, and was missing that in `jj`:

 ```sh
 # Link to the repository